Ankhesenamun – Mysterious Death Of Tutankhamun’s Wife Ended The True Amarna Bloodline

 Detail of the second mummiform coffin of Tutankhamun.
 Credit: Museum of Egyptian Antiquities, Cairo, Egypt.

-After the death of Pharaoh Akhenaten, Ankhesenamun who was only 13-year-old married her-half-brother Pharaoh Tutankhamun.
-The couple appear to have had two miscarried daughters.
+After the death of Pharaoh Akhenaten, Ankhesenamun who was only 13-year-old married her half-brother Pharaoh Tutankhamun.
+The couple appears to have had two miscarried daughters.
 The remains of their children were discovered in Tutankhamun’s tomb.
 One was no more than five months and the other between 7-8 months.

 When Pharaoh Tutankhamun died at the age of 18, his wife found herself in a very difficult situation, surrounded by much older ambitious men.

-Queen Ankhesenamun’s Desperate Letter To The King Of The Hitties And The Murder Of Her Future Husband
+Queen Ankhesenamun’s Desperate Letter To The King Of The Hittites And The Murder Of Her Future Husband

 Suppiluliumas I was suspicious and sent messengers to check her story.
 When he learned Queen Ankhesenamun had told him the truth, Suppiluliumas I sent Zannanza, a Hittite prince to Egypt to take up the queen’s offer.
 The Hittite prince did not even reach the border before he was murdered.